-The majority of manufacturers have established a standard 5-year parts warranty on dry charge units.
+The majority of manufacturers honor a standard 5-year parts warranty on dry charge units.
 While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.

 Will the R-22 refrigerant be expensive to buy?